t-kalinowski/frast/README.md

 1)  An R-to-Fortran transpiler
 2)  A just-in-time (JIT) compiler for R functions

-Currently it can take an R function, and translate it to a compiled function (by way of transpiling it to Fortran).
-Right now it requires users to specify a variable type manifest for the R function, but that shouldn’t be necessary once the JIT piece is fleshed out a little more.
+It takes an R function and compiles it to fast machine code, by way of transpiling it to Fortran.

-Right now R functions are translated to Fortran subroutines, which are then compiled as a stand-alone Fortran 2018 module.
+R functions are translated to Fortran subroutines, which are then compiled as a stand-alone Fortran 2018 module.
 Compilation is performed using gfortran.
-The compiled shared object is then dynamically loaded using `dyn.load`, and the compiled function in the loaded object can then be evaluated using `RFI::.ModernFortran`.
+The compiled shared object is then dynamically loaded using `dyn.load()`, and the compiled function in the loaded object can then be evaluated using `RFI::.ModernFortran`.

+Some potential next steps:
+  + compile w/ llvm-jit toolchain (ala llvmlite/numba) instead of gfortran.
-Once the llvm piece is in place, then it would might be a good time to work on removing the need for explicit type manifests in R. (note-to-self: see if it's easy to recylce the implementation in `package:memoise`).
+  + remove the need for explicit type manifests in R. (note-to-self: see if it's easy to recycle the implementation in `package:memoise`).
 A solid approach would be to add a check before `eval`ing the R function, to check if a compiled version of that function matching the calling arguments signature is available.
 If not, launch a background task compiling (so it will be available next time the function is evaluated) but proceed with evaluating the R function as normal.
 This will require forcing of all promises, but that should be a small price to pay for the speed boost.
+Also, investigate if the signature matching in S4 or R7 is flexible enough for this, or if this would require rolling a custom implementation for dispatching + caching methods.
+  + autogrenerate R wrappers for R package authors, integrate transpilation to Fortran with `R CMD build` so that packages users don't have to manage the generated Fortran files at all, while still giving package users the benefits of a package that contains (auto-generated, fast, AOT compiled) Fortran subroutines.

 ## Example